everard/SELENE-Device/README.md

-SELENE Device is a 3D graphics rendering engine.
-It is cross-platform, and currently has Windows and Android renderers.
-For programming style guidlines see GUIDELINES.txt.
+SELENE Device is a simple 3D graphics rendering engine.
+It is cross-platform, but has only Windows and Android renderers.

 CONFIGURATION & COMPILATION
 ===========================